American Convention on Human Rights: Inter-American Court's Interpretation

 The Inter-American Court makes a broad interpretation of the American Convention.
-It interprets it according to the pro hominem principle, in an evolutive fashion and making use of other treaties and soft law.
+It interprets it according to the pro homine principle, in an evolutive fashion and making use of other treaties and soft law.
 The result is that, in practice, the Inter-American Court modifies the content of the American Convention.

 Ratifications

 As of 2020, 25 of the 35 OAS's member states have ratified the Convention, while two have denounced it subsequently, and one of the two ratified it repeatedly, leaving 24 active parties:

+Canada

+The treaty is open to all OAS member states, although to date it has not been ratified by Canada or several of the English-speaking Caribbean nations.
+The United States signed it in 1977, but has not proceeded with ratification, with the last hearing held in the U.S. Senate on November 19, 1979.